 Alitalia (AZ)

-AZ was the first and only customer for the MD-11 Combi, and five examples of this version, plus three all-passenger variants, were delivered between November 1991 and June 1994.
+Alitalia was the first and only customer for the MD-11 Combi, and five examples of this version, plus three all-passenger variants, were delivered between November 1991 and June 1994.
 General Electric GE CF6-80C2D1F engines powered all eight airframes.

-AZ retired its last MD-11 in November 2003 after the type was replaced by the Boeing 777.
+Alitalia retired its last MD-11 in November 2003 after the type was replaced by the Boeing 777.

 American Airlines (AA)